Our Christmas dispatch and delivery schedule is here

 The Secretary of State for the Home Department (Theresa May): The government has accepted the advice of the Advisory Council on the Misuse of Drugs (ACMD) to allow for the lawful provision of foil by drug treatment providers subject to the strict condition that it is part of structured efforts to get people into treatment and off drugs.

-The government’s 2010 Drug Strategy, Reducing demand, restricting supply, building recovery: supporting people to live a drug-free life is ambitious in its aims and takes a balanced approach.
-At its core is recovery – enabling individuals to live free from drug dependency, enabling them to re-build their lives and address the criminality and health issues associated with drug abuse.
+The government's 2010 Drug Strategy, reducing demand, restricting supply, building recovery: supporting people to live a drug-free life is ambitious in its aims and takes a balanced approach.
+At its core is recovery enabling individuals to live free from drug dependency, enabling them to re-build their lives and address the criminality and health issues associated with drug abuse.

 The available evidence shows that the provision of foil can encourage people to take their first steps into treatment, reducing the immediate harm and facilitating the onward journey towards recovery and abstinence.
 By lawfully providing foil under strict conditions, we also tackle the significant health risks associated with injecting behaviours, including the transmission of dangerous blood borne viruses.

-The government will introduce legislation to ensure foil is only offered by drug treatment providers as part as part of structured efforts to get individuals into treatment, on the road to recovery and off of drugs.
+The government will introduce legislation to ensure foil is only offered by drug treatment providers as part of structured efforts to get individuals into treatment, on the road to recovery and off of drugs.
 We will also put in place mechanisms to carefully monitor and evaluate take-up, implementation and adherence to the conditionality over the next year."

 The statement was published here.

-This effectively legalised foil (because prosecutions are never brought against people breaking laws that are about to be repealled), although the actual statutory instrument has yet to be published, and no date was given for this.
+This effectively legalised foil (because prosecutions are never brought against people breaking laws that are about to be repealed), although the actual statutory instrument has yet to be published, and no date was given for this.

 September 2014

 Foil finally made legal.
-On 9th August 2014 it was announced that a SI would be laid before parliament in September adding foil to the list of items exempt from section 9a.
+On 9th August 2014 it was announced that a SI would be laid before parliament in September adding foil to the list of items exempt from section 9A.

 CONTACT